-The HOME and HTF grant application guidelines, grant administration manuals, and other relevant information and resources are available on Commerce's website at https://housing.mt.gov/Multifamily-Development/.
-Interested persons may also e-mail staff at Housing@mt.gov or call (406) 841-2840, Montana Relay Service at (406) 841-2702, or 711 regarding any questions they may have about the HOME or HTF Programs.
+The HOME-ARP application guidelines, administration manuals, and other relevant information and resources are available on Commerce's website at HOME-ARP and ESFG - Montana Housing (mt.gov).
+Interested persons may also e-mail staff at Housing@mt.gov or call (406) 841-2840, Montana Relay Service at (406) 841-2702, or 711 regarding any questions they may have about the HOME-ARP program.

-Applications for HTF are due to Commerce no later than June 7, 2023.
-The next application deadline for HOME and HTF will be September 15, 2023.
-Commerce will rank the applications and make recommendations to the Commerce Director, who will make the final grant award decisions.
-Any applications received after these dates may be considered for funding only if additional funds are available after awards have been made to eligible applicants received by the date listed above.
-Commerce anticipates having its allocation from the American Rescue Plan Act (ARPA) late in 2023.
+Round 1 applications are due to Commerce no later than October 31, 2023.
+Round 2 applications are due to Commerce no later than April 30, 2024.
+Commerce will rank the applications and make recommendations to the Commerce Director, who will make the final award decisions.
+Note that HB 632 states the Economic Transformation, Stabilization & Workforce Development Commission (EWAC) may provide recommendations to Commerce on the use of HOME-ARP funds.
+Any applications received after this date may be considered for funding only if additional funds are available after awards have been made to eligible applicants received by the date listed above.
 These funds will be distributed through Commerce's HOME-ARP program.